 The semiconductor equipment industry is characterized by dramatic and sometimes volatile changes in demand for its products.
 Changes in product demand result from a number of factors including the semiconductor industry's continually changing and unpredictable capacity requirements and changes in IC design and packaging.
 Sudden changes in demand for semiconductor equipment have a significant impact on our operations.
 In response to a severe industry downturn in 1998, we reduced our total workforce by approximately 40%.
 During 1999, we increased our workforce by more than 50% as business conditions in the semiconductor equipment industry and our order backlog improved.
 In 2001, we reduced our workforce approximately 30% as a result of a downturn in the semiconductor equipment industry.
 Workforce reductions continued in the third and fourth quarter of 2002 and January and March, 2003.
-In January and April, 2003, we announced the consolidation of Delta Design's Columbus, Ohio and Littleton, Massachusetts operations into our Poway, California facility.
+We recently consolidated Delta Design's Columbus, Ohio and Littleton, Massachusetts operations into our Poway, California facility.
+In 2004 we have increased our workforce, particularly in manufacturing, to meet increased demand.
+However, our orders declined significantly in the third quarter of 2004 and business conditions in the semiconductor equipment industry have weakened.
 Such radical changes in workforce levels place enormous demands on our employees, operations and infrastructure since newly hired personnel rarely possess the expertise and level of experience of current employees.
 Additionally, these transitions divert management time and attention from other activities and adversely impact employee morale.
 We have in the past and may in the future experience difficulties, particularly in manufacturing, in training and recruiting the large number of additions to our workforce.
 The volatility in headcount and business levels, combined with the cyclical nature of the semiconductor industry, may require that we invest substantial amounts in new operational and financial systems, procedures and controls.
 We may not be able to successfully adjust our systems, facilities and production capacity to meet our customers' changing requirements.
-The inability to meet such requirements will have an adverse impact on our business, financial posit
+The inability to meet such requirements will have an adverse impact on our business, financial position and results of operations.